ShoelaceMan/Scriptlets/README.md

 Either updates all git repo's in your drive, or only the specified directory.
 ### movemouserelativewin ###
 Moves the mouse to the center of focused window, good for tiling wm's.
-### passthroughtest ###
+### lsiommu ###
-Lists PCI devices that can be passed through using VFIO.
+Lists PCI devices, and shows their IOMMU groupings.
 ### sandbox ###
 Runs commands as user with no permissions, and a home in /tmp/
 ### screendr ###
-Uses menu to show an interactive list of detached screen sessions.
+Uses menu to show an interactive list of screen sessions.
 ### screenify ###
 Either connects to a screen running a command, or creates a new one.
 ### smartde ###